 With temperatures warming up, the Boise Police Department would like to remind the community about the danger of leaving kids, pets and elderly individuals inside parked vehicles.

 The “Look Before You Lock” campaign is designed to remind the public to double check their vehicle before exiting to prevent hot vehicle deaths.
-From April 1st to October 1st 2019, Ada County Dispatch received over 289 calls for service concerning a child, pet or non-mobile adult parked in a vehicle during warm or warming times of the day.
 The inside of a vehicle heats up fast, even if the windows are cracked.
 At 75 degrees outside, the inside of the car can quickly reach 94 degrees in 10 minutes and 109 degrees in 30 minutes.

 As part of the “Look Before You Lock” campaign, local businesses will be sharing special flyers and large posters.
 Small stickers are also being handed out for people to put on their work badges, cell phones, inside their cars, anywhere that might serve as a trigger to ensure children are not accidentally or unintentionally left behind.
 You can download a flyer to post at your business.

 “A child’s core temperature can increase three-to-five-times faster than that of an adult,” said St. Luke’s Children’s Hospital pediatrician Dr. Brian Birch.
 “That increase in temperature can cause permanent brain or neurological injury, or even death, in just a very short time.”

 Most cases are accidental.
 Of the related child deaths in the U.S., more than half of the children were simply forgotten by a caregiver, and more than a quarter happened when the child somehow got access to the car on their own.